 We are developing dedicating resources for the purpose of improving our outreach to prospective faculty of color.
 A web portal that highlights TU's faculty diversity initiatives and resources is being developed as a marketing tool for prospective faculty.
 Faculty vacancy announcements will be posted on the prospective faculty web page.
 A brochure is under development that will serve as an outreach tool for use during conferences and meetings to attract potential faculty of color to TU's faculty employment opportunities.
-We have increased our support for academic department chairs and are emphasizing their vital leadership role as it relates to diversity and inclusion.
+We have increased our support for academic department chairs and are empnasizing their vital leadership role as it relates to diversity and inclusion.
 Areas for impact include, but are not limited to, recruitment, retention, climate, curriculum, research, and student development.
 Working with the Council of Chairs Subcommittee on Equity and Inclusion we are bringing relevant resources to facilitate institutional transformation.
+We have developed an Inclusion Tool Kit and made the resources available on the Office of the Provost website.
+Resources located within the tool kit support TU's faculty recruitment and retention goals.